Ilya Samsonov or Vitek Vanecek? For the Caps, there’s no reason to choose yet.

 Vanecek kept the Capitals in contention early in the season while filling in for Samsonov, but it appears Samsonov might have the slight edge.

-Samsonov’s ability to bail his team out when the Caps might be playing the best in front of him is a trait needed as the regular season winds down.
+Samsonov’s ability to bail his team out when the Caps might not be playing the best in front of him is a trait needed as the regular season winds down.
 Although Samsonov gave up goals late in the third period Sunday, his overall presence looked promising for an upcoming postseason run.

 However, both goaltenders still have no playoff experience.